ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 import createElement from '@ckeditor/ckeditor5-utils/src/dom/createelement';

 /**
- * Helper for extracting side card type from a view element based on its CSS class.
+ * Helper for extracting the side card type from a view element based on its CSS class.
  */
 const getTypeFromViewElement = viewElement => {
 	for ( const type of [ 'info', 'warning' ] ) {